 Dr Lori Foster Thompson, a professor of psychology at NC State and co-author of a paper describing the study, told phys.org that companies often looked for things like drug and alcohol use on a candidate’s profile to determine traits like conscientiousness and responsibility.

-However, there was no significant correlation between conscientiousness and a person’s willingness to post about alcohol and drug use on Facebook, meaning organisations could be overlooking candidates based on incorrect assumptions about social media behaviour.
+However, there was no significant correlation between conscientiousness and a person’s willingness to post about alcohol and drug use on Facebook, meaning organizations could be overlooking candidates based on incorrect assumptions about social media behaviour.

 But recruiters beware – Australian employment discrimination laws can prevent potential employers from using information found on Facebook pages.